gikcrib/logsniffingtool/README.md

-# 📘 JBoss Log Analyzer
+# 📘 Log Sniffer Tool

-A simple and easy-to-use web tool for scanning JBoss log files.
+A simple and easy-to-use web tool for scanning log files.
 This tool is designed for non-technical users to quickly inspect logs from local or remote servers using a clean web interface — all within a WSL Ubuntu environment.

 ---